hummer2k/ConLayout/docs/tutorial.md

 ## 9. Remove blocks from a specific page

-We can remove blocks with the instruction `remove_blocks`
+We can remove blocks with the property `remove`

 As an example, we edit our layout update file for the handle `application/index/include`: